Emittance Mapping in rf Guns: Results

 \subsection{100 pC, 200 meV MTE}

-Compared to the 100 pC 0 MTE case study, the new set of the heatmaps remained nearly the same.
+Compared to the 100 pC 0 MTE case study, the new set of the heatmaps remained nearly the same as can be seen in Fig.\ref{Fig 6}.
 The space charge effect is exceptionally strong, and therefore conceals the intrinsic emittance effect, despite the fact that $\sigma_x$ has to be the largest possible.
-The only effect the intrinsic emittance has, is that it slightly increases the minimal emittance baseline from $1.5\times 10^{-8}$ to $2\times 10^{-8}$ m.
+The only effect the intrinsic emittance has, is that it slightly increases the minimal emittance baseline from $1.5\times 10^{-6}$ to $2\times 10^{-6}$ m.